John-Sule/Customer-Segmentation-Model-Selore-Nigeria-/README.md

 Unsupervised learning techniques (Kmeans, Silhouette Score) were employed to identify groups of customers with similar behavior and characteristics.

-The Customers were grouped into 5 clusters, as regards the correlation in clusters, between their Annual income and spending score.
+The Customers were grouped into 5 clusters, as regards the correlation between their Annual income and spending score.

 This information could then be used to develop a targeted marketing campaign.